githubtraining/design-thinking-intro/course-details.md

 # Course description
 **Design Thinking** is human-centric.
 It puts people first, before thinking about technology, to enable them to achieve more.
 According to Tim Brown, CEO of IDEO, Design Thinking is "a human-centered approach to innovation" that allows people across any industry to deliver stronger and more meaningful - even revolutionary - products.

-**Design Thinking Phase One - Empathize** is part one in a learning path that will cover the five commonly recognized phases of Design Thinking and how to apply them to software engineering and other technical projects.
-Each course may be taken as a stand-alone resource, but to get the greatest benefit from the material it's recommended that you work through the learning path in order.
+In this course, we'll focus on the first phase of Design Thinking - Empathize.

 # What you'll learn